 You can choose various options for the number of trials in the test (up to a maximum of 1000 individual trials).
 You should choose at least 50 trials to obtain a reliable indication of your performance.

-At the end of the test, your results will automatically be analyzed statistically.
+At the end of the test, your results are automatically analyzed statistically.

 The statistical procedure used is known as the z-test.This compares the number of hits obtained with the number expected by chance guesswork.